Amna-A/Safari2/README.md

  The game can take a board from stdinput or a file containing a number of different problem boards in the following format:
  >> ./safari -t 200 < mytest-data.data

+"t" refers to time, i'm using real time in seconds here (find more on this in Safari.cpp)

 ## Solution: